gree/unity-webview/README.md

 ### Android

-Since `Assets/Plugins/src` is depreciated in recent Unity version, we switched to .aar files (Android Archive Library).
+Since `Assets/Plugins/src` is deprecated in recent Unity versions, we switched to .aar files (Android Archive Library).
 If you need to edit some AndroidManifest.xml files :
 1. Opening the `plugin`folder of this repo in Android Studio
 2. Make somes changes (most of the time edit the `plugin/Android/webview/src/main/AndroidManifest.xml`).